cmudig/draco2/README.md

 **Work in Progress**

 Draco is a formal framework for representing design knowledge about effective visualization design as a collection of constraints.
-You can use Draco to find effective visualization visual designs or validate visualization designs.
+You can use Draco to find effective visualization designs or validate existing ones.
 Draco's constraints are based on Answer Set Programming (ASP) and solved with the [Clingo](https://github.com/potassco/clingo) constraint solver.
 We also implemented a way to learn weights for the recommendation system directly from the results of graphical perception experiment.
 Draco v2 is a much improved version of the first iteration of [Draco](https://github.com/uwdata/draco).

 ## Documentation

-Read about Draco in the online book at https://dig.cmu.edu/draco2/.
+Read about Draco in the online book at [https://dig.cmu.edu/draco2/](https://dig.cmu.edu/draco2/) or launch it in interactive mode using [Binder](https://mybinder.org/v2/gh/cmudig/draco2/HEAD).
 In the documentation, we just refer to _Draco_ without a version.

 ## What's different from [Draco v1](https://github.com/uwdata/draco)?

 - Draco v2 is completely written in Python.
 No more need to run both Python and Node.
 We still use ASP for the knowledge base.
 - Generalized and extended chart specification format.
 The new format is more extensible with custom properties.
-- Suport for multiple views and view compostion.
+- Support for multiple views and view composition.
 - High test-coverage, documentation, and updated development tooling.

 ## Contributing